Clutchisback1/Chatty/README.md

 ----

  _____________________________
-/ Second release of Chatty!    \
+/ First release of Chatty!    \
 | Figured this was a good     |
 | starting point.
 Expect more |
 \ features soon!   ggs!       /